davenpi/cli_lm/README.md

 - assumes `openai` and `python-dotenv` are installed globally.

-## Improvement
+## Improvements

+- [ ] can't arrow backward on input!
+Fix.
-- system prompt for really tight answers that don't use a bunch of tokens.
+- [x] system prompt for really tight answers that don't use a bunch of tokens.
-- make set up easier
+- [ ] make set up easier
+- [ ] add token/cost accounting
+- [ ] make it faster (import can be slow)